 How to Play/Game Rules:

-- The game will take place in three rounds.
-Each round will consist of a number of puzzles and a metapuzzle.
+- The game takes place in three rounds.
+Each round consists of a number of puzzles and a metapuzzle.
 Each metapuzzle is solved using the answers from the other puzzles in its round.

 - Clicking a puzzle’s icon opens a puzzle page with an interactive interface.
 An answer entry box appears on each puzzle page below the puzzle title.
 Entering the correct answer into this box will solve the puzzle.
 Incorrect guesses will be displayed below the box so you can remember what you’ve already tried.
 Correctly solving a puzzle may unlock additional puzzles on the main screen.